NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

 It's especially important when CUDA is embedded in a higher-level fault-tolerant framework to ensure that CUDA failures are handled correctly in that
-- fatal errors leaving a GPU in unusbale state are detected and such GPUs are prevented from executing retries for a failed computation
+- fatal errors leaving a GPU in unusable state are detected and such GPUs are prevented from executing retries for a failed computation
 - non-fatal errors are retried without losing valuable compute resources
 - error handling logic does not cause deadlocks and other sort of unresponsiveness.